International Air Services Commission Client Service Charter

 - make decisions about uncontested applications within four weeks of receipt and contested or opposed applications within twelve weeks, or inform the airline/s involved if there are reasons why a decision may take longer than this;

-- finalise the renewal of existing determinations quickly and, in the case of contested renewals, at least six months prior to the expiry date; and
+- finalise the renewal of existing determinations quickly and, in the case of contested renewals, at least six months prior to the expiry date, circumstances permitting; and

-- notify applicants by email within one working day of a decision being made, and other interested parties by email and on our Internet site within three working days.
+- notify applicants by email within one working day of a decision being made, and other interested parties by email and on our website as soon as practicable thereafter.

 What we ask of you